Echinobase Gene Nomenclature Guidelines

 - Be lower-case and italicized (excluding acronyms, initialisms, and proper names, these are capitalized).

-- Be unique with respect to other named genes in the same species.
+- Be unique with respect to other named genes.

 - Use American spelling.